cbpspratap/SQLTraining/Lecture 1/Lecture 1.md

 ## Flavours of RDBMS

 There are multiple RDBMS available in market, which you can choose based on your organizations use-case, some of them are commercial products and will require license cost while some are open source.
+All these RDBMS basically works on SQL but it may differ from product to product in terms of usages and functionalities.
 #### Commercial
   - Oracle
   - SQL Server